Can Automated Feedback Turn Students into Happy Prologians?: Methodology

 \subsection{Ethics and Privacy}

-All students had access to the same system with the same types of feedback available.
+All students had access to the same system and the same types of feedback.
 This ensured that no group of students had any advantage over the rest.
 Participation in the survey was voluntary, unremunerated, and all participants provided informed consent for data collection and processing before the survey.
-Participants were recruited through a course announcement after the end of the last assignment.
+Participants were recruited through a course announcement after the last assignment.
 No identifiable personal data was collected.
-In Universidade de Lisboa, where the course was located and the survey performed, studies with these characteristics do not need to be submitted to the Ethics Committee (as confirmed by the Chair of the Ethics Committee).
-Co-authors from other institutions than Universidade de Lisboa only had access to aggregate statistics and not individual responses.
+At Universidade de Lisboa, where the course was held and the survey was conducted, studies with these characteristics do not need to be submitted to the Ethics Committee (as confirmed by the Chair of the Ethics Committee).
+Co-authors from institutions other than Universidade de Lisboa had access only to aggregate statistics, not to individual responses.
 We have completed the European Commission's ethics self-assessment checklists and comply with all the guidelines.